 A student may withdraw from a semester or quarter class during weeks 1-3 without record.
 If a student withdraws during weeks 4-11 of a semester class (4-5 in a quarter class), a ‘W” will be placed on the student’s record.
 If a student withdraws during weeks 12-18 of a semester class (6-9 in a quarter class), an “F” will be placed on the student’s record unless approval is granted for either a “W” or an “INC” to be placed on the student’s record.
 Approval is granted by the principal or his designee.

-2020-21 Withdrawal Deadlines are provided below.
-Remember that most classes at Southwest are completed within a single Quarter, and therefore will follow the schedule for Quarter classes – only “skinnies” operate on the standard Semester schedule running for a full 18 weeks.
+Withdrawal deadlines for the 2021-2022 school year are provided below.
+Remember that most classes at Southwest are completed within a single quarter, and therefore will follow the schedule for quarter classes – only “skinnies” operate on the standard semester schedule running for a full 18 weeks.

 When a student and teacher are in agreement that a course, which has not been completed during a regular term, can be successfully completed during an extended time frame, an Incomplete Contract can be written.
 This contract must include the work to be completed, the level of mastery that is acceptable, and a date by which these must be completed.
 Failure to fulfill any portion of the Incomplete Contract results in a grade of “F” for the course.
 Students/families are encouraged to work with their classroom teacher if this option may be appropriate, or contact their counselor with questions.